 I have created this site to provide higher education faculty free teaching resources that can assist them in moving from a teacher centered practice to a learner centered one.
-I am in my 35th. year in higher education at Ferris State University.
+I am in my 37th. year in higher education at Ferris State University.
 From 1998 to 2009 I worked as the senior faculty developer at Ferris State.
-In that role I focused my work on designing effective ways to help higher education faculty become learner centered teachers.
+I have also given presentations at over 70 state, regional, national and international conferences in the past 10 years.
+In addition, I have presented workshops for 115 college and universities in the U.S., Canada, South Korea and Taiwan since 2006.
+In my role as a faculty developer I have focused my work on designing effective ways to help higher education faculty become learner centered teachers by using brain science findings to guide their practice.
 This site includes most of my work.

 You will find a significant amount of research that strongly supports the move to a learner centered teaching practice on this site.
 It also contains all of my most recent presentations and more than 30 instructional resources designed to assist faculty and students in making the changes they will need to make if learner centered teaching is to be a successful learning practice for both groups.

 I hope you find the site helpful and thanks for visiting.

 Below you will find the introduction to my new book, coauthored with Dr. Todd Zakrajsek of the University of North Carolina College of Medicine with Forward by Neuroscientist Dr. Jeannie Loeb also of the University of North Carolina to be published by Stylus .